 The view and our route Northwards.

 Pedra da Agulha ('Needle Rock") at Arrifana.
-A slim pinnacle of rock polished over time by the sea, and pointing skywards.
+A slim pinnacle of rock polished over time by the sea and pointing skywards.

 At Almograve we drop down to the Praia Grande.
-The cliffs much lower here.
+The cliffs are much lower here.
 This will be our view for the evening.

 There is still some time left to explore.